diyscif/diyscif/scif-thesis.md

 specially polarized antenna, the NLJD emits frequencies in the range of 880 Hz to 2.4 GHz and simultaneously receives their respective harmonics, integer harmonic oscillations of the original frequency.
-For example, the second harmonic of 880 MHz is (1760 MHz; 880 x 2) and the third harmonic is 2640 MHz (880 x 3).
+For example, the second harmonic of 880 MHz is 1760 MHz (880 x 2) and the third harmonic is 2640 MHz (880 x 3).
 If radio waves emitted by the NLJD antenna hit an electronic component, then each semiconductor (transistor, diode, integrated circuit, etc.) causes a strong reflection of the second harmonic.
 By comparing the reflection